tiagoappereira/mobile-challenge/README.md

 If everything goes well the next step of the process will be an on-site interview.
 It'll start with a discussion around your project.
 We normally ask you to implement a new feature (even if it's pseudo-code), to refactor and unit-test a particular component, and in general we aim to have an informal discussion about your approach.

-Next is usually a question around iOS architecture (i.e. how to implement an often encountered feature).
+Next is usually a question around iOS/Android architecture (i.e. how to implement an often encountered feature).

 Our main aim is to understand how well we would work with you and you with us, so this is also a chance for you to learn about us.
 This pair programming / interview session usually lasts from one to two hours.